pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ⌃B ← and ⌃B ↑ and ⌃B → and ⌃B ↓ is how you move your Cursor between Panes.

-These Keyboard Shortcuts first appeared inside the TMux Add-On for Linux Terminals, but the gCloud Linux Terminal Shell installs these Keyboard Shortcuts by default.
+These Keyboard Shortcuts first appeared inside the TMux Add-On for Linux Terminals, but the gCloud Linux Shell installs these Keyboard Shortcuts of the TMux tradition by default.
-Like you have to press ⌃B ⌃B twice to get Vi to know you want to page back
+Like you have to press ⌃B ⌃B twice to get Vi to hear you say you want Vi to page back

-3
+4

-Apple speaks of Modifier Key Caps with the ⎋ ⌃ ⌥ ⇧ ⌘ notation
+We speaks of Modifier Key Caps with the ⎋ ⌃ ⌥ ⇧ ⌘ notation, same as Apple does

 | Modifier Key | Name |
 |-----|------|